TrThaele/Langauge-Translate/README.md

 # Langauge-Translate
-The idea is to improve the way google speach is translating langauges.
+The idea is to improve the way google speech is translating langauges.